YoloNomy/YoloNomy.github.io/codes/cosmo/horizons.md

 ## The $\Lambda$-CMD case

-déplacer cette partie dans une autre page
-%%%%%%%%%%%%%%%%%%%%%%%
 In order to predict the evolution of the horizons through the history of the universe, we need to find a way to predict $a(t)$.
-In order to get it, you have to insert the FLRW metric in the Einstein equation (see cosmology lecture notes) and assume that the matter in the universe is a perfect fluid.
-This allows you to derive the fundamental equation of cosmology, called the Friedmann-Lemaître equation:
+In order to do so, you need to find the fundamental equation of cosmology, called the Friedmann-Lemaître equation:

 $$ \frac{H^2}{H_0^2} = \frac{8\pi G}{3}\rho - \frac{k}{a^2} -\frac{\Lambda}{8 \pi G} $$
-%%%%%%%%%%%%%%%%%%%%

 Take the example of the $\Lambda$CDM cosmology using Planck parameters.

    ![my image](./images/LCDMhorizons.png "my image")